lexain12/MadelbrotOpt/README.md

 | -O2               |     SSE      | 27.5|     3.44    |
 | -Ofast            |     SSE      | 30  |     3.53    |

-So the perfomance boost $30/8.5 = 3.53$ time, which I think is pretty good result.
+So the perfomance boost $30/8.5 = 3.53$ time, which is a pretty good result.

 ## Conclusion

 Compilation flags are great at speeding up programs, but in some cases they are not enough.
 This lab work shows this.
-One such way of optimizing is SSE instructions, which can speed up performance by a factor of 4.
+In my case I got $~4x$ performance boost, using all optimization flags.